claudielarouche/claudielarouche/pages/media.md

 permalink: /media/
 image: /assets/img/media-banner.jpg
 image_hero: /assets/img/media-banner.jpg
+description: "A list of interviews, articles, and presentations"
 ---

 Here are some interviews I have given, articles written about my projects, conference participations etc. I'm always happy to give a talk!